shuozhixu/CMS-EAM_2025/README.md

 The purpose of this project is to calculate the generalized stacking fault energies (GSFE) of 17 equal-molar body-centered cubic (BCC) refractory medium element alloys (MEAs).
 The effect of chemical short-range order (CSRO) will be considered.

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), we calculated the GSFEs in MoNbTa, HfMoNbTaTi, and HfNbTaTiZr, respectively; it was found that the CSRO lowers the GSFE in MoNbTa but increases the GSFEs in the other two alloys.
-In the meantime, [another work](https://doi.org/10.1038/s41524-023-01046-z) in MoNbTi and TaNbTi showed that the CSRO increases the GSFEs, see [Supplementary Figure 10](https://static-content.springer.com/esm/art%3A10.1038%2Fs41524-023-01046-z/MediaObjects/41524_2023_1046_MOESM1_ESM.pdf).
+In the meantime, [another work](https://doi.org/10.1038/s41524-023-01046-z) in MoNbTi and NbTaTi showed that the CSRO increases the GSFEs, see [Supplementary Figure 10](https://static-content.springer.com/esm/art%3A10.1038%2Fs41524-023-01046-z/MediaObjects/41524_2023_1046_MOESM1_ESM.pdf).
 Therefore, we aim to answer the following question through this project:

 - How does CSRO affect GSFEs across MEAs?